mozilla/legal-docs/marketplace_developer_agreement/en-US.md

 Mozilla has the right (though not the obligation) to, in Mozilla&rsquo;s sole discretion, remove any content that, in Mozilla&rsquo;s reasonable opinion, violates any Mozilla policy or is in any way harmful or objectionable.

-Without limiting the foregoing, if Mozilla is notified by you or otherwise becomes aware and determines in its sole and reasonable discretion that any Marketplace Content or any portion thereof (including without limitation any trademark, logo or other brand feature associated with such Marketplace Content): (a) violates our marketplace [review criteria](https://developer.mozilla.org/docs/Apps/Marketplace_review_criteria) or other Firefox Marketplace policy; (b) may create liability for Mozilla or anyone else; or (c) violates these Terms, Mozilla may prevent the Marketplace Content from being made available in the Firefox Marketplace, remove the Marketplace Content from the Firefox Marketplace, flag, filter, modify related materials (including but not limited to descriptions, screenshots, or metadata), reclassify the Marketplace Content, or take other corrective action, at its sole discretion.
-If you have any questions or concerns regarding a removal, you may contact us at <app-reviews@mozilla.org>.
+Without limiting the foregoing, if Mozilla is notified by you or otherwise becomes aware and determines in its sole and reasonable discretion that any Marketplace Content or any portion thereof (including without limitation any trademark, logo or other brand feature associated with such Marketplace Content): (a) violates our [marketplace review criteria](https://developer.mozilla.org/docs/Apps/Marketplace_review_criteria), [Conditions of Use](https://www.mozilla.org/about/legal/acceptable-use) or other Firefox Marketplace policy; (b) may create liability for Mozilla or anyone else; or (c) violates these Terms, Mozilla may prevent the Marketplace Content from being made available in the Firefox Marketplace, remove the Marketplace Content from the Firefox Marketplace, flag, filter, modify related materials (including but not limited to descriptions, screenshots, or metadata), reclassify the Marketplace Content, or take other corrective action, at its sole discretion.

+For information on how to notify us in connection with claimed copyright or trademark infringement see [here](https://www.mozilla.org/about/legal/report-abuse/).

 Mozilla may at any time suspend or terminate these Terms with you if Mozilla is no longer going to provide the Firefox Marketplace or Mozilla believes you have violated any policies or breached these Terms.

 ## Licenses

 Mozilla encourages you to make your Marketplace Content available under an open source license such as the MPL for source code and a Creative Commons license for creative works.

+You hereby grant to Mozilla and its affiliates a non-exclusive, worldwide, royalty-free, sublicensable license under all of your rights necessary to make the Marketplace Content and related Brand Features available in connection with the Firefox Marketplace and devices that support Firefox Marketplace Content.
+For clarity, this license means that we can distribute and promote your Marketplace Content so that it can be (a) discovered and installed by users directly from the Firefox Marketplace (b) discovered and installed by users from a third party marketplace that distributes Marketplace Content, or (c) discovered and used as a preload on a FirefoxOS device.
+Marketplace Content may be accessible on any platform capable of running open web technologies and on multiple devices, such as phones, tablets, desktop computers and tvs.

-Mozilla has also developed an operating system that can natively run web applications (&ldquo;Firefox OS&rdquo;).
-Using Firefox OS, Mozilla and third parties can create devices that run Firefox OS (&ldquo;Firefox OS Devices&rdquo;).
-You hereby grant to Mozilla and its affiliates a non-exclusive, worldwide, royalty-free, sublicensable license under all of your rights necessary to make the Marketplace Content available in connection with the Firefox Marketplace and Firefox OS Devices.
-The foregoing license includes, if applicable, the right (but not obligation) to pre-load such Marketplace Content on Firefox OS Devices and provide Marketplace Content in connection with services available through Firefox OS Devices.
+You hereby grant to Mozilla Partners a non-exclusive, worldwide, royalty-free, sublicensable and transferable license under all of your rights necessary to make the Marketplace Content and related Brand Features available in connection with the Firefox Marketplace and on any devices that support Firefox Marketplace Content.
+The foregoing license includes, if applicable, the right (but not obligation) for Mozilla Partners to preload such Marketplace Content on Firefox OS Devices and provide Marketplace Content in connection with services available through Firefox OS Devices.

 Between Mozilla and you, each party shall own all right, title and interest, including without limitation all intellectual property rights, relating to its Brand Features.
-"Brand Features" means the trade names, trade marks, service marks, logos, domain names, and other distinctive brand features of each party, respectively, as owned (or licensed) by such party from time to time.
 Except to the limited extent expressly provided in these Terms, neither party grants, nor shall the other party acquire, any right, title or interest (including, without limitation, any implied license) in or to any Brand Features of the other party.
-Subject to these Terms, you grant to Mozilla and its affiliates a limited, non-exclusive license during the term to display your Brand Features for use in connection with the Firefox Marketplace.
 Nothing in these Terms gives you a right to use any of Mozilla&rsquo;s trade names, trademarks, service marks, logos, domain names, or other distinctive brand features.

 ## Publicity

-Mozilla and its affiliates may include your Brand Features, screenshots, videos, and demonstrations of your Marketplace Content and any content contained in, accessed by, or transmitted through your Marketplace Content in presentations, marketing materials, marketing events, developer events, financial reports, website listings (including links to your website), press releases, and customer lists (which includes, without limitation, customer lists posted on Mozilla web sites) for purposes of marketing the Firefox Marketplace, Mozilla products and services, or publicizing your Marketplace Content.
+Mozilla and its affiliates, or Mozilla Partners, may include your Brand Features, screenshots, videos, and demonstrations of your Marketplace Content and any content contained in, accessed by, or transmitted through your Marketplace Content in presentations, marketing materials, marketing events, developer events, financial reports, website listings (including links to your website), digital and print communications (such as social media, newsletters, blogs, webpages, press releases, brochures, etc.), packaging and customer lists (which includes, without limitation, customer lists posted on Mozilla web sites) for purposes of marketing the Firefox Marketplace, FirefoxOS, Mozilla products and services, or publicizing your Marketplace Content.

-## Firefox Sync Add-ons

-If your Marketplace Content utilizes any Firefox Sync APIs or software, you agree (a) that you and your Marketplace Content will use the Firefox Sync API solely for its intended purpose; (b) that your Marketplace Content will not hide or mask its identity as it uses Mozilla&rsquo;s hosted Firefox Sync services and/or Firefox Sync APIs, including by failing to follow required identification conventions; and (c) that you and your Marketplace Content will not use the Firefox Sync APIs for any application or service that attempts to mislead users (including by attempting to replicate Mozilla&rsquo;s hosted Firefox Sync services experience).

 ## Representations and Warranties